HWR-Berlin-SWE-II-Gruppe-2-Team-3-2022/Equaly/README.md

 ## How To Run It

 1. Download the most recent release from the releases page.
-2. Run the included `.jar` file from your command line like so: `java -jar genderly.jar`
+2. Run the included `.jar` file from your command line like so: `java -jar equaly.jar`
 3. Open your favourite browser and navigate to here: `http://localhost:8081/` You should see something like this: